aimms/user-guide/aimms-ide/Aimms/Miscellaneous/XML/XML.rst

 .. _Miscellaneous_XML:

 XML
 ===

 **Description**

 AIMMS has the possibility to export data to and import data from a XML file according to a specified XML schema mappings.
 You can specify a XML schema mapping by selecting with XML Schema Mappings… from the Tools menu.

 **Learn more about**

-*	 Search for XML and AIMMS (Language Reference)
+*	:ref:`sec:xml.aimms`